darwino/darwino-documentation/Developer Guide/Important Concepts 2c. Managed Beans.md

 </map>
 ```

 As you can see, this structure is intentionally generic.
 While the bean type must be defined based upon a definition, the remainder of the definition is completely generic.
-This allow for any type of object to be defined as a bean, and managed by the platform.
+This allows for any type of object to be defined as a bean and managed by the platform.

 If a call is made to a managed bean, the platform checks to see if the object exists and, if not, it instantiates the object according to this definition file, using the class name and configured property definitions.
-This leads to a very flexible and generic manner in which Darwino applications can be defined.
+This leads to Darwino applications being defined in a very flexible and generic manner.

 ###Property references in managed bean definitions
 When the Darwino code that parses managed bean definitions encounters a property name, it looks first to see if it is defined in the file as a local property.
 If it is not defined locally, it will then look to the platform for a property of that name.
 Finding it, it will use its value in the managed bean definition.